Noah Schnapp: Personal life

 Schnapp publicly came out as gay in a video posted to his TikTok account on January 5, 2023.
-The video saw him express relief that family and friends had accepted his coming out, and he quipped in the video's caption "I guess I'm more similar to Will [Byers] than I thought", referring to his statement about his Stranger Things character also being gay.
+The video saw him express relief that family and friends had accepted his coming out, and he quipped in the video's caption, "I guess I'm more similar to Will [Byers] than I thought", a reference to his statement about his Stranger Things character also being gay.

+Schnapp has publicly supported Israel in the Gaza war following the October 7 attacks.
+A month after the attacks, a video circulated on social media showing him sitting with people who were handing out "Zionism is sexy" and "Hamas is ISIS" stickers, leading some fans to demand his removal from the cast of Stranger Things and to threaten to boycott the show's fifth and final season.
+In January 2024, he posted a TikTok video advocating for peace for both sides and asking for understanding and compassion, stating that his thoughts and beliefs on the war had been misconstrued.